jjmlovesgit/livekitAgent/README.md

 ![Livekit](https://github.com/user-attachments/assets/f8463adb-dcc4-410a-a758-0d49b04b1227)

 See the python code... built in July of 2024.
-Lots of development and releases by Livekit team so be sure to visit the site and look at latest updates for any breaking chnages
+Lots of development and releases by Livekit team so be sure to visit the site and look at latest updates for any breaking changes

 https://livekit.io/